-Eligible applicants must falls under at least one of the following: for-profit organizations, not-for-profit organization and research institutions are eligible applicants.
+No. Eligible applicants must be a legal entity under one of the following category: for-profit organizations, not-for-profit organization and research institutions.

 Is an organization ineligible to apply if they cannot provide two years of audited financial statements?

-Applicants are required to provide the two most recent years of audited financial statements for their organization to support their application for funding and allow the Department to perform its due diligence in an assessing the organization's financial viability.
+Yes, applicants are required to provide the two most recent years of audited financial statements for their organization to support their application for funding and allow the Department to perform its due diligence in assessing the organization's financial viability and risk.

 - provide alternative income statements.